dataforseo/TypeScriptClient/docs/interfaces/IKnowledgeGraphCarouselItemDataforseoLabsSerpElementItem.md

 > **`optional`** **title**: `string`

-title of the result in SERP
+title of the link

 #### Source

-main.ts:96616
+main.ts:97729

 ***